|

 By default, AS Club is set up to dispatch email (and SMS) through the

-often be best to route email through the SMTP server assigned to your
+best to route email through the SMTP server assigned to your website, as ISP's

-website, as ISP's frequently impose strict limits on the number of
+frequently impose limits on the number of emails per time interval.

 |